-In case a student is unable to 1) attend the required number of workshops, or 2) attend a Central Event due to a serious personal situation or highly important prior engagement, he/she may make up for missing a workshop by submitting a substitute assignment.
-In that case, the student's attendance requirement is fulfilled if he/she attended 5 workshops and submitted 1 substitute assignment evaluated as satisfactory.

-Students should email the PREMIUM Central Management Team in case exceptional circumstances apply.
-Upon evaluation of their request they may receive a substitute assignment.
+In case a student is unable to 1) attend the required number of workshops, or 2) attend a Central Event due to a serious personal situation or highly important prior engagement, they may make up for missing a workshop by submitting a substitute assignment.
+In that case, the student's attendance requirement is fulfilled if they attended 5 workshops and submitted 1 substitute assignment evaluated as satisfactory.
+Students should always email the PREMIUM Central Management Team in case exceptional circumstances apply.
+Upon evaluation of their request, they may receive a substitute assignment.

 → Timeliness: in any case, students are advised to contact the PREMIUM Central Management Team whenever private, personal circumstances (threaten to) get in the way of their participation in PREMIUM.
-We understand life can throw a roadblock at you and we are always willing to look for a solution together if a student informs us in a timely manner.
+We understand life can throw a roadblock at you and we are always willing to look for a solution together if you inform us in a timely manner.

-2.4.3.
+1.3.3.
 EVALUATIONS OF THE PROGRAMME